7 Fitness Marketing Strategies to Boost Revenue for your Fitness Business

 Sweat it out in January!

-About 11% of new memberships take place in January, which is higher than that of any other months!
-Therefore, it’s a smart idea to plan your January marketing around getting new members.
+About 11% of new memberships take place in January, which is higher than that of any other month!
+Therefore, it’s a smart idea to plan your January fitness business marketing around getting new members.

-That’s why your fitness marketing plan should have strategies centered around attracting, converting, and retaining members.
+That’s why your fitness marketing plan business should have strategies centered around attracting, converting, and retaining members.

 Here are a few ways in which you can do this: